 Children love surprises, so if you don’t have the time to see them in the morning before you leave for work, leave a short video or note for them to find.
 They will be thrilled to get a message from you and you will have had a chance to show that you are sorry you couldn’t spend the morning with them, but that you value it so much that you made an effort to leave them a surprise note or message.

-5. Read together
+5. Read Together

-Reading to your children or even companionably reading books together for half an hour each night are a great way to spend time together.
+Reading to your children or even companionably reading books together for half an hour each night is a great way to spend time together.
 Choosing books to read and discussing them are ways to share ideas and values with your children.

 6. Bring Your Child to School or Class